HenryRawas/iothub-robotarm/README.md

 1. Click **Import** on the main menu.
 Then click the **Click here** to import from URL link next to the mbed globe logo.

-1. In the popup window, enter the link for the sample code https://developer.mbed.org/teams/robot-arm-demo-team/code/RobotArmDemo/ .
+1. In the popup window, enter the link for the sample code *https://developer.mbed.org/teams/robot-arm-demo-team/code/RobotArmDemo/* .
 Note: In the popup window do not click the option to update the libraries.
 The Azure IoT SDK may be updated in ways that are not compatible with the sample.

 1. You can see in the mbed compiler that importing this project imported various libraries.
 Some are provided and maintained by the Azure IoT team ([azureiot_common](https://developer.mbed.org/users/AzureIoTClient/code/azureiot_common/), [iothub_client](https://developer.mbed.org/users/AzureIoTClient/code/iothub_client/), [iothub_http_transport](https://developer.mbed.org/users/AzureIoTClient/code/iothub_http_transport/), [proton-c-mbed](https://developer.mbed.org/users/AzureIoTClient/code/proton-c-mbed/)), while others are third party libraries available in the mbed libraries catalog.

+1. The code will read a configuration file from the microSD card if one is included.
+The file name must be **input.cfg**.
+The format of the file contents is a simple key value pair <key>=<value> per line.
+The expected values are:
+	1. IoTConnection=device **connection string**
+	2. JointType_0=AX12
+	3. JointId_0=<id>
+	2. JointType_1=AX12
+	3. JointId_1=<id>
+	2. JointType_2=AX12
+	3. JointId_2=<id>
+	2. JointType_3=AX12
+	3. JointId_3=<id>
+	2. JointType_4=AX12
+	3. JointId_4=<id>

-1. In the IothubRobotArm.cpp file, find and replace values in the following lines of code with your device **connection string** (to obtain this device connection string you can use the node.js tool as described earlier in this tutorial or using device explorer as instructed [here][device-explorer]):
+    (to obtain this device connection string you can use the node.js tool as described earlier in this tutorial or using device explorer as instructed [here][device-explorer]).
+Each joint must have a unique ID value that is programmed into the AX12.

-  ` static const char* connectionString = "[connection string]"; `
+1. If you choose not to use a configuration file, then these values must be hard coded in the **RobotArmCfg.cpp** file.

 1. Click **Compile** to build the program.
 You can safely ignore any warnings, but if the build generates errors, fix them before proceeding.